frusal/frusal-example-npm-node/README.md

 There are tutorials for other environments available, see [Angular Tutorial] and [React Tutorial].

 In this tutorial we are going to build a simple application using ECMAScript (aka JavaScript), which meant to be running under Node.js.
-The application would access [frusal.com] workspace, it would create a class (like a table in may ways) in the workspace and write some data to it.
+The application would access [frusal.com] workspace, it would create a class (which is like a table in many ways) in the workspace and then write some data to it.

 ## Prerequisites

 Please make sure you have the following installed:

-- [Node.js] execution environment
+- [Node.js] is an open source JavaScript runtime environment
-- [Visual Studio Code] IDE
+- [Visual Studio Code] is a popular (among JavaScript developers) and open source IDE

-Run the following command in the terminal to make sure it is installed properly:
+Run the following command in the terminal to make sure node is installed properly:

 ```txt
 $ npm --version
 6.14.4
 ```

-Create a new NPM package, with the following commands:
+Create a new NPM package, with the following commands.
+It would take you through a series of questions to complete.

 ```txt
 $ mkdir my-first-frusal-access-application